guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 The KOR–SalA complex was generated using AutoDock Vina, and the molecular dynamics simulation was performed on GROMACS.
 The system was prepared via CHARMM-GUI using the AMBER FF19SB force field, solvated in TIP3P water with 0.15 mol/L NaCl at pH 7.0.
-After energy minimization and NVT equilibration, the system was gradually heated (10 ns at 200 K, then 10 ns at 250 K) before production at 310.15 K under NPT conditions.
+After energy minimization and NVT equilibration, the system was gradually heated (10 ns at 200 K, followed by 10 ns at 250 K) before production at 310.15 K under NPT conditions.